laurpaik/scrum/README.md

 After reading the above, take 5-10 minutes to work with your squads and answer the following:

-1. What is the difference between scrum, agile and kanban?
 1. What is a scrum master?
 1. What are sprints?
 1. What is the purpose of a stand up?